data-integrations/wrangler/docs/directives/parse-as-log.md

 ## Usage Notes

-The `parse-as-log` directive provides a generic log parser that you construct by specifying the `<format>` of the log line or the format in which the file was written.
+The PARSE-AS-LOG directive provides a generic log parser that you construct by specifying the `<format>` of the log line or the format in which the file was written.
 The format, which specifies the configuration options of the log line, becomes the schema of the access log lines as written by the service.